digital-asset/daml/docs/source/app-dev/app-arch.rst

 Testing
 =======

-Testing is fundamental to ensure correctness and favor maintainability.
+Testing is fundamental to ensure correctness and improve maintainability.

 Testing is usually divided into different categories according to its scope and aim: